Purdue-CS193/homework-0-Lumbrasasas/index.md

+# Lukas' First CS193 Homework

+- The slides were pretty funny
+- Good information relating to my major
+- Cool people and lecturers in class
 ## Lukas' First CS193 Homework

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.